dmumtaz/ugmqa/README.md

   ## To obtain the objective score on the the test clip:
   Download the model_final.json and model_final.h5 files
   Run the predict_github.py file.

+  ##If you use our code please cite us:
+  Non-Intrusive Deep Learning based Perceptual Audio Quality Assessment for User-Generated Content